continuedev/continue/docs/docs/walkthroughs/codebase-embeddings.md

 3. `python -m continuedev` to start the Continue server
 4. Open `~/.continue/config.py` and add the following, filling in your OpenAI API key:

 > NOTE: All of the `params` are optional.
 If you don't provide an OpenAI API key, sentence transformers embeddings will be calculated locally.
-And the values seen for the other parameters are the defaults so you can leave them out.
-After retrieving the top `n_retrieve` results from the vector database, an additional re-reranking step uses 2 LLM calls to select the top `n_final` results to use to answer the question.
-If you want to increase the speed of the query at the cost of relevancy, you can skip the re-ranking step by setting `use_reranking` to `False`.
-Then the top `n_final` results will just be directly calculated from the vector database.
+And the values seen in this example for the other parameters are the defaults so you can leave them out.

 ```python
 from continuedev.plugins.steps.chroma import (